 Coordinator, Special Events and Marketing

-Mia Warner serves CCA as the Director of Energy Initiatives, overseeing the range of CCA’s energy programs, to include facilitating dialogues on electrical power and the expanding role of renewable energy resources in Africa.
+Mia Warner serves CCA as the Director of Energy and Power, overseeing the range of CCA’s energy programs, to include facilitating dialogues on electrical power and the expanding role of renewable energy resources in Africa.
+She also leads CCA's new Power Africa Working Group.
 Mia came to CCA from General Electric, where she worked in the Global Government Affairs and Policy division, focusing on commercial engagement in Africa and government relations issues, such as energy policy, trade, market access, and rule of law promotion.
 Previously, Mia served as an Intelligence Analyst for several years at a crisis management consulting group, where she managed the day-to-day operations of the company's risk advisory service.
 Mia has also worked with the OECD in Paris on trade and labor policy, the U.S. Trade Representative's Office, USAID in Rwanda, and the U.S. Senate.
 Mia holds an MA in International Economics and International Relations from The Johns Hopkins University School of Advanced International Studies (SAIS) and a BA in Political Science from the University of Texas at San Antonio.

 Daniel serves as CCA's Director of Membership, providing member services to the organization's more than 150 member companies.
 Before taking on the membership role, Daniel served as the market linkages and investment specialist for the USAID Southern Africa Trade Hub to increase international competitiveness, intra-regional trade and food security in Southern Africa.
 Previously, he worked as a trade analyst and financial manager for the USAID-sponsored South African International Business Linkages (SAIBL) project, which facilitated business linkages between competitive black enterprises and corporations in South Africa.
 Daniel earned a bachelor’s degree in 2001 from the University of Michigan and a master’s degree in South African history in 2006.